emutos/manual/usermanual/docs/index.md

 *Above: EmuTOS boot screen*

 The normal boot sequence is to initialize the hardware, then the operating system in ROM.
 If there is a game cartridge present, control passes to it.
 Otherwise the OS looks for a hard drive.
-If it finds one, it runs programs in ``c:\auto`` and loads accessories in ``c:\``.
+If it finds one, it runs programs in ``C:\AUTO`` and loads accessories in ``C:\``.
 If there is no hard drive, the operating system looks for a floppy drive at A:.
-If it finds A:, the OS executes programs in ``a:\auto`` and loads accessories in ``a:``.
+If it finds A:, the OS executes programs in ``A:\AUTO`` and loads accessories in ``A:``.
 However, you can bypass portions of that sequence as noted below.

 There are a number of features to note about the boot screen.

 - Probably the most important is that if you want more time to study the boot screen, you can hold a shift key down.

 - The version of EmuTOS that is booting.
-This shows only major and minor revision numbers (e.g. 1.3) but not patch numbers (e.g. 1.3.2).
+This shows major and minor revision numbers (e.g. 1.3) and the patch number if one is present (e.g. 1.3.2).

 - The type of CPU found.